qxf2/Flask_SES_Form/README.md

-Automating Email to Users with Flask and Amzon SES.
+Automating Email to Verified Users with Flask and Amzon SES.
 ===================================================

 Sending Emails to Verified Email Ids with Flask Application using Amazon SES account.